“I want you to count backward from 100.” An anesthesia mask looms above.

 - For days my diet consisted of white soda and orange popsicles.

 - I was on the 4th floor of Children’s in room 464.
 Corner room on a floor with kids two years old and younger.
 I was a breath of fresh air for the nurses.

-- I watched Days of our Lives nearly every day while at home from school (pathetic, I know).
+- I watched Days of our Lives and Remington Steele nearly every day while at home from school (the staples of early-2000’s TV in a non-cable household).
 And took lots of naps.
 I’d wake up at 8:30, eat and then could barely keep my eyes open by 9:30 and was back asleep.
 That was insane.

 - Two weeks after the surgery was our basketball banquet and when I walked in, slowly and of my own accord, everyone was like ‘What the hell are you doing up?
 Why aren’t you in a wheelchair?’
 Funny.
 I was also as pale as a ghost.
 Not funny.
 (See photo below of Amanda and I posing rather awkwardly and freshman-like)